wbbreslin/HazardRateTest/README.md

 ## Releases

-### v2.0 Computation Speed Update (9 Sept.
-2021)
+### v2.0 Computation Speed Update (9/9/2021)

 This update resolves the issue of computational complexity by counting the kernel sequence for the test statistics using combinatorics, rather than by brute force.

 For context, before this update, with samples of size n=100 and m=100, the code took about 2 minutes to run.
 With this update, for the same sample sizes, the run time is less than a second.
 However, the test still takes a decent amount of time to run for larger samples.
 For samples of size n=1,000 and m=1,000, the test took ~20 seconds to run.
 For n=2,000 and m=2,000, it took 2.5 minutes to run.
+This a a major improvement from the v1.0 release.

-Note that these times may vary based on the power of you computer.
+(Note that these times may vary based on the power of you computer)

-### v1.0 Initial Release (13 February 2021)
+### v1.0 Initial Release (2/13/2021)